fastmcp-me/math-mcp-learning-server/ROADMAP.md

 # Roadmap

-This document tracks the evolution from a basic math calculator to a persistent quantitative workspace that does what LLMs can't: maintain state, generate visuals, and access real-time data.
+This document tracks the evolution from a basic math calculator to a persistent quantitative workspace that does what LLMs can't: maintain state, generate visuals, and perform high-performance computing.

 ## Core Principle

 Build capabilities LLMs lack natively:
 - **Persistent state** across sessions
 - **Visual output** (plots, charts)
-- **Real-time data** via APIs
-- **High-performance computing**
+- **High-performance computing** (matrix operations, simulations)

 LLMs already excel at math explanations and reasoning.
 We focus on what they can't do.